praveen686/ATAR/README.md

 ## [Microservices](MICROSERVICES_BEST_PRACTICES.md)

-We are working in transitioning the current codebase into a microservice architecture, thus keep modularity in mind even if not directly contributing to the microservices.
+We are working on transitioning the current codebase into a microservice architecture, thus keeping modularity in mind even if not directly contributing to the microservices.
 The microservices maintenance will be the primary focus of the repo in the future.
 The current codebase is a bit of a mess and will be cleaned up as the microservices are developed.
 By no means am I referring to only the current definition of microservices (lambdas/cloud-run/etc...); just old-fashioned modular environments with loosely coupled components and a message bus or CLI will suffice.